Membership Agreement and Disclosures (revised 7/2018)

 Substitute Checks: You acknowledge and agree that we may refuse to pay any check, including a substitute check (defined under 12 CFR Part 229.2(aaa)), that we have already paid.
 You also agree to indemnify and hold us harmless from and against any claim for damages or breach of any substitute check warranty which is asserted against us by any third party on account of any check drawn on your account or for which you receive payment.

-Business Days: The Waterville branch business days are Monday through Wednesday 9:00 am to 5:00 pm, Thursday and Friday 9:00 am to 6:00 pm, Augusta branch business days are Monday through Friday 9:00 am to 5:00 pm, excluding state and federal holidays.
-Both branches provide drive up service starting at 8:00 am to close on all business days.
+Business Days: The Waterville branch business days are Monday through Wednesday 9:00 am to 5:00 pm, Thursday and Friday 9:00 am to 6:00 pm, Augusta branch business days are Monday through Friday 9:00 am to 5:00 pm, Winslow (Taconnet) and Skowhegan branch business days are Monday through Friday 8:00 am to 4:30 pm, excluding state and federal holidays.
+All branches provide drive up service starting at 8:00 am to close on all business days.

 Agreement Modification: This Agreement may be amended by us without prior notice to you when such a change is immediately necessary to maintain or restore the security of the system or a member’s account; however, we will notify you in writing twenty-one (21) days prior to the effective date of any change in any term or condition of the Agreement or your account, if such change would result in greater cost liability for you or decreased access to your account.
 Notice of Change may be in the form of a separate mailing, a Newsletter Announcement or a Statement Message.